-Schedule performance reviews about 30 days in advance.
+Schedule goal/development reviews about 30 days in advance.

 Focus the review on an employee’s goals, not the job description.
 The job description is the minimum we expect.

 Ask employees to self-evaluate.
 Feedback from employees on their own performance provides their perspective and a starting point for the discussion.

 Make sure the review incorporates the entire year.
 Consider maintaining a log throughout the year to track accomplishments and challenges.